Skip to main content

 The government will also be providing additional funding to install charge points for small accommodation businesses, which are disproportionately found in rural areas.
 This will help boost destination charging across the UK in such locations.

-Reality: The government will lay legislation later in 2022 to mandate payment roaming, which means chargepoint operators will have to work with each other to ensure that consumers can pay without having to download an app each time you use a different charging network.
+Reality: the government has laid legislation to mandate payment roaming, which means chargepoint operators will have to work with each other to ensure that consumers can pay without having to download an app each time you use a different charging network.

 As manufacturers are increasingly standardising their connectors, government has no plans to intervene in the vehicle market.

-Reality: since 1990, the government have reduced greenhouse gas emissions in our electricity system by over 70 per cent.
+Between 1990 and 2021, the government has reduced greenhouse gas emissions in our electricity system by 69%.
 Taken together, renewables and other low carbon generation, such as nuclear, currently provide over 50 per cent of our electricity.

 The government continues to support the deployment of low carbon and renewable technologies to deliver a cleaner greener system at least cost to consumers and that maintains a secure supply of electricity.